Frequently Asked Questions

 How do I balance 10 hours of community engagement per week with academics?

-Academics come first.
-Time management is a crucial part of college and the Bonner Scholars Program helps you develop that competency.
+Academics come first, and time management is a crucial part of college and the Bonner Scholars Program helps you develop that competency and establish a routine that enables you to meet your academic and Bonner requirements and participate on other activities on campus.
 Bonner Scholars are also some of the most diversely engaged students on campus.
-Classes, homework, exercise, meetings, social activities, and managing 10 hours of Bonner obligations each week becomes part of your daily routine.

 -